Polarizations and Hook Partitions: The -complex is cellular

 \begin{example} Figure \ref{fig:hypersimplex} depicts the one-skeleton of $\cH^3_4$.
 In this case, the hypersimplices which appear as maximal cells are not solely simplices: there are four octahedra in the complex, which correspond to the four possible elements of $\bigwedge^4 F \otimes F$.
 The image of any one of these octahedra in the double complex of Figure \ref{fig: doubleCplx} is a linear combination of eight tableaux, corresponding to the eight faces of the octahedron: four ``up-triangles'' coming from its image under $\kappa$, and four ``down-triangles'' corresponding to its image under $\kos^\psi\otimes 1$. \end{example}

 \begin{prop}[{see \cite{batzies2002discrete}}] Let $\m^d = (x_1,\dots, x_n)^d\subset k[x_1,\dots, x_n]$.
 Then $\cH^d_n$ defines a multigraded cellular free resolution of $\m^d$. \end{prop}

 Batzies and Welker \cite{batzies2002discrete} use discrete Morse theory to show that the Eliahou--Kervaire resolution for powers of the graded maximal ideal is cellular.
 We apply their techniques to obtain a minimal cellular resolution isomorphic to the $L$-complex as in Definition \ref{def:Lcomplexes}.
-To do this, we find an acyclic matching on $\cH^d_n$ distinct from the one in \cite{batzies2002discrete} which has a corresponding Morse complex which supports the L-complex.
+To do this, we find an acyclic matching on $\cH^d_n$ distinct from the one in \cite{batzies2002discrete} which has a corresponding Morse complex which supports the $L$-complex. \begin{notation} For any vector $\aa\in\NN^n$, denote by $\first(\aa)$ the first nonzero entry of $\aa$.
+For an indexing set $J\subset [n]$, denote by $\min J$ the smallest integer appearing in $J$. \end{notation}